rbisdorff/Digraph3/docSphinx/tutorial.rst

 Notice in Line 14 above that the most credible best choice among the four first-ranked study programs eventually becomes the *Graduate Interpreter* study program at the *Technical High School* in *Köln* supported by a :math:`(0.75 + 1)/2.0 \,=\,87.5\%` (18/24) majority of global criteria significance [24]_.

-In the relation map, shown in :numref:`aliceRelationMap` above, we finally see in the left corner that the *asymetric* part of the outranking relation, i.e. the corresponding *strict* outranking relation, is actually *transitive* (see Lines 3-6 in :numref:`transitivePart`).
+In the relation map, shown in :numref:`aliceRelationMap` above, we finally see in the left corner that the *asymmetrical* part of the outranking relation, i.e. the corresponding *strict* outranking relation, is actually *transitive* (see Lines 3-6 in :numref:`transitivePart`).
 We can hence make usage of the :py:meth:`~transitiveDigraphs.TransitiveDigraph.showTransitiveDigraph` method from the :py:class:`transitiveDigraphs.TransitiveDigraph` to illustrate our previous first choice recommendation.

 .. code-block:: pycon
    :name: transitivePart
-   :caption: The asymetrical outranking is transitive
+   :caption: The asymmetrical outranking is transitive
    :linenos:
    :emphasize-lines: 1,6,10-13